tymyrddin/purple/source/docs/purple/collaborative-playbooks.md

 Turn exercise insights into living team practices.

-## Why collaborative playbooks matter
+## On collaborative playbooks

-Exercises only matter if their lessons are applied.
+- Exercises only matter if their lessons are applied.
-Playbooks capture what works, what fails, and how to respond, giving teams ready-to-use guidance for real operations.
+- Playbooks capture what works, what fails, and how to respond, giving teams ready-to-use guidance for real operations.

 ## Exercise instructions
 1. Review observations and lessons from scenario labs, live experiments, and retrospectives.